- More than 90 cards from 17 providers

 Users of the SimplyCash Preferred Card will enjoy 24/7 customer service, comprehensive travel insurance with up to $5,000,000 in travel medical emergency insurance, up to $85,000 in rental car/damage/loss waiver insurance, and access to American Express Invites.

-Conversely, if you’re looking for a card to earn you big points in common spending categories, the CIBC Dividend® Visa Infinite* provides an impressive 4x the points on everyday essentials like groceries and gas.
+Conversely, if you’re looking for a card to earn you big points in common spending categories, the CIBC Dividend® Visa Infinite* provides an impressive 4x the points on everyday essentials like groceries, gas and EV charging.